hiruna72/squigualiser/README.md

 Similar to IGV pileup view now you can view the signal pileup view.
 To create a pileup view the following conditions should be met.
 1. The plot is a signal to reference visualisation, not a signal to read.
 2. A genomic region should be specified using the argument `--region`
-3. The plot should be visualised with fixed length bases.
-For that pass the argument `--fixed_width` to the `plot` command.
+3. The plot should be specified using the argument `--fixed_width`.

 ````
 REGION=chr1:6811404-6811443